safteinzz/GoogleBlacklistResults/README.md

 Edit the `sitesToExclude` array in the script to specify the sites you want to exclude from search results.

 ## License
-This project is open-source and available under the Apache 2.0 License.
+This project is open-source and available under the MIT License.
 See the LICENSE file for more details.

 ## Author
 SaFteiNZz